twlatl/asteroids/PROJECT_SUMMARY.md

 - **Alien AI**: Appears every 60 seconds, shoots at player with slight inaccuracy
 - **Scoring**: 20/50/100 points for large/medium/small asteroids, 1000 for aliens
 - **Extra Lives**: Award extra life every 5000 points (maximum 5 lives)
+- **High Score System**: Tracks top 5 scores with initials and timestamps
 - **Progressive Difficulty**: More asteroids each level

 ## How to Run